Last Updated: September 6th, 2023 by Aaron Gwynn

 Save Money on Food

 You also have the ability to bring in your own food to Petco Park.
-You can bring a small, soft-sided cooler.
-You can actually bring bottled water in 20 oz bottles if it is factory sealed.
-No cans, no glass, no alcohol.
-But it's a great way to save money at the park.
+You can bring a small, soft-sided cooler and you can actually bring bottled water in 20 oz bottles if it is factory sealed.
+No cans, no glass, no alcohol, but it’s a great way to save money at the park.